eraldtorra/React-Project/README.md

 # Getting Started with Create React App

-A React project is a web application that uses React.js, a popular JavaScript library for building user interfaces, particularly single page applications where you need a fast, interactive user interface.
+A React project is a web application that uses React.js, a popular TypeScript library for building user interfaces, particularly single page applications where you need a fast, interactive user interface.

 In a React project, you build your UI out of components, which are JavaScript classes or functions that optionally accept inputs, i.e., properties (props), and return a React element that describes how a section of the UI should appear.